samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 ### Level 3: Wizard Subclass

 You gain a Wizard subclass of your choice.
-The [Abjurer](#Abjurer), [Diviner](#Diviner), [Evoker](#Evoker), and [Illusionist](#Illusionist) subclasses are detailed after this class’s description.
+The [Abjurer](#Abjurer), [Diviner](#Diviner), [Evoker](#Evoker), and [Illusionist](#Illusionist) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Wizard levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Wizard level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Wizard level or lower.

 ### Level 4: Ability Score Improvement